Bruce McGill: Television roles

 McGill reprised his role as D-Day from National Lampoon's Animal House in the short-lived 1979 ABC TV Spinoff Delta House.
-His other television guest appearances range from Quantum Leap (in both the pilot and final episodes), Walker, Texas Ranger, CSI: Crime Scene Investigation, Crime Story, and Miami Vice (again, a Michael Mann production), to Star Trek: Voyager as Captain Braxton in the episodes "Future's End" and "Relativity".
-He also appeared multiple times as a regular guest star in MacGyver as the title character's comical best friend, soldier of fortune/bush pilot Jack Dalton.
+His other television guest appearances include Quantum Leap (in both the pilot and final episodes); Walker, Texas Ranger; CSI: Crime Scene Investigation; Crime Story; Miami Vice (featured in a 1985 episode widely considered by critics as the best episode of the series' run); and Star Trek: Voyager as Captain Braxton in the episode "Relativity".
+He was a recurring guest star in MacGyver as the title character's comical best friend, soldier of fortune/bush pilot Jack Dalton.
 Echoing that role, McGill often plays friends of the lead character in film and television.
-In 1994 he made a guest appearance along with Jay Leno in the Emmy nominated TV series, Home Improvement.
+In 1994 he made a guest appearance with Jay Leno in the Emmy nominated TV series, Home Improvement.

 He played Willard Cates in the short-lived series Wolf Lake.
 He was scheduled to join the cast of Bionic Woman in the fall of 2007.
 He also voiced Agent Buford in the video game Mercenaries.
 In 2009, McGill appeared on Law & Order: Special Victims Unit as Gordon Garrison, a zealously bigoted anti-immigration talk-show host who, after sparking a mini-riot in court, sets up the acquittal of the killer.
 McGill also appeared on ABC's 2010 TV show, No Ordinary Family.